The Project of Karagöz & Hacİvat

-The Project of Hacivat-Karagöz: As the London Yunus Emre Institute, we are proud to share our educational content project called ‘Hacivat-Karagöz’.
+As Yunus Emre Institute London, we are proud to share our educational content project called ‘Karagöz & Hacivat’.

 By launching this project, we aim to promote Turkish culture as well as establish a bridge between students coming from different cultural backgrounds.
 Our main aim is to provide a space where students are able to learn about the traditional Turkish show while being entertained at the same time.
 We strongly believe that the peaceful coexistence in our multicultural society relies on the understanding of other cultures and mutual respect.

-About the Play: This traditional play was one of the most popular entertainment past-time in the Ottoman Empire and was played during the religious month of Ramadan, at festivals, coffeehouses and gardens.
-The main characters of the play are called Karagöz and Hacivat.
+Shadow plays have a long history of telling stories and entertaining audiences across many cultures.
+This traditional play of Karagöz & Hacivat was one of the most popular forms of entertainment in the Ottoman Empire and was played during the religious month of Ramadan, at festivals, coffee houses and public squares.
+Founded in the city of Bursa, the show emerged from the witty conversation between a mason, Hacivat, and a blacksmith, Karagöz, who are the main characters of the play.
 Karagöz represents the morals and common sense of society whereas Hacivat represents the educated, well-mannered, smooth-talking aristocracy.
-Each character tries to persuade and influence the other in their quest to solve every day problems.
-The other characters are Çelebi, the charmer; Tiryaki, the opium smoker; Beberuhi, the dwarf; Bekir, the drunk; Denyo, the half-wit; Civan, the tightwad; and Mercan, the spice trader.
-There’s also the Greek doctor, the Jewish scrap dealer, the Laz boatman, the Iranian poet, a handful of licentious women, and a host of other diverse and shady personalities.
+Each character tries to persuade and influence the other in their quest to solve everyday problems.
+The other characters include Celebi, the charmer; Beberuhi, the dwarf; Zenne, a woman; Mercan, the spice trader.
+There’s also a doctor, a scrap dealer, a boatman, poets, a handful of licentious women, and a host of other diverse and shady personalities.
 The play was prevalently played in Istanbul which later spread to other parts of Anatolia by the artists going on tours.

-Important note: The Yunus Emre Institute in London cannot be accounted for any incidents that occur during the show.
+Important Note!
+Yunus Emre Institute London cannot be accounted for any incidents that occur during the show.
 The host institutions are responsible to take all necessary health&safety and security measures.